SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupNotificationConfiguration.md

 ## SYNOPSIS
 Adds an AWS::AutoScaling::AutoScalingGroup.NotificationConfiguration resource property to the template.
-NotificationConfiguration specifies a list of notification configurations for the NotificationConfigurations property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
+NotificationConfiguration specifies a list of notification configurations for the NotificationConfigurations property of AWS::AutoScaling::AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html.
 NotificationConfiguration specifies the events that the Amazon EC2 Auto Scaling group sends notifications for.

 ## SYNTAX